How to optimize test cases for Continuous Integration

 Parallel testing enables the running of multiple tests simultaneously on multiple devices and browsers.
 This is one of the most effective ways to speed up tests and create an effective CI pipeline.

-Let’s imagine that a vital test suite contains five hundred test cases.
+Let’s imagine that a vital test suite contains four hundred and sixty-eight test cases.
 This would take several hours to run in a linear fashion.
 However, if it is broken down into a dozen different suites that can run in parallel, the time taken is much lower.
-Consequently, the tests can be run more frequently, which results in a more thorough verification of code quality.
+The tests can also be run more frequently, which results in a more thorough verification of code quality.

-When a test suite takes too much time to execute, try breaking it down so that they can be run in parallel.
+When a test suite takes too much time to execute, try breaking it down so that it can be run in parallel.

 Optimizing tests for a CI pipeline is bound to significantly improve the testing process.
 However, remember that this requires the use of the right tools.
 Automated testing, in general, requires a robust test automation framework like Selenium that is, ideally, connected to a vast range of real browsers and devices.